softmantk/github-trending-repos/readme.md

 3. **Score Module:**
    Calculates the score based on stars, forks, and the recency of updates.

+## Flow

+1. **Data Ingestion:**
+   There are two ways data ingesion happens:

+   A: When user queries with language & date if data doesnt exist on our trendingRepos collection, we immediately calls github service , then transform, calculate score and update results.

+   B. A worker service periodically fetches popular repositories from GitHub, based on frequency of user queries.
+TrendingRepo has frequency number & last fetched date, if frequency is more than **MIN_FREQUENCY_FOR_POPULAR_QUERY** number  & has not recently updated, worker will run the job.

+2. **Score Calculation:**
+   The Score Module computes a popularity score for each repository based on stars, forks, and recncy.
+Simple calculation, It has not further developed.

+3. **Data Storage:**
+   The trending repositories and their scores are stored in a MongoDB database using the designed schema.
+This data is updated periodically to stay current only for popular user queries

+4. **API:**
+   The Trending Repos Module exposes an endpoint (`/trending-repos`) that accepts query parameters (`language`, `createdAt`) to filter the stored data.
+Project uses open-api-schema validator to validate incoming request.

+## How Does performance is Optimised

+1. Github public API request are limited.
+Hence proxied request to expand request limit
+2. Queries are only direcly hit to the github one time, after that result is kept in server database.
+Subsequent calls are technicaly cached.
+After a certain period (CACHE_DURATION_MINUTES) if same request comes again, github api will be called again and updated the cache and respond back to user.
+3. Popular user queries are automatically fetched asynchronously using cron job.
+If a particular userquery (creation - 2023-01-01, language - javscript) has been hit X number of times already, that query is considered popular query and then the job will periodically update the db in background.

 ## Trade-offs

 1. The initial fetch may take some time.